Binary-ShadowMonarch/Bookapp/README.md

 I was originally planning to use Electron or Tauri for cross-platform development, but I discovered SvelteKit through Fireship's videos and it looked promising, and I also watched 100 seconds of sveltekit and svelte so I have around 10 years of experience just from that video(No I don't and it was painful to figure out the authentication especially refresh token).
 I had some web development experience, so it made sense to start there.
 Plus, I can always wrap it in Tauri later if I want a native app, and the community on Discord was friendly and I saw their projects with Tauri and SvelteKit, the application is headache for my future self.

 ### Why Go for the Backend?
 Started with a simple Go auth tutorial from YouTube, but it evolved into something much more complex.
-I appreciate Go's simplicity and the fact that it compiles to a single binary.
-The standard library is comprehensive, and there's official support for things like MinIO (which to be fair I didn't know when I chose this).
-The main reason was file uploads and concurrency; I tried to use parallel processes in Python for the CS50 finance problem set to make HTTP requests concurrent but at that time I couldn't get it to work, also I heard its compiled to a single binary and fast.
+I appreciate Go's simplicity and the fact that it compiles to a single binary and no memory management like C. The standard library is comprehensive, and there's official support for things like MinIO (which to be fair I didn't know when I chose go).
+The main reason was file uploads and concurrency; I tried to use parallel processes in Python for the CS50 finance problem set to make HTTP requests concurrent but at that time I couldn't get it to work, also its compiled to a single binary and fast.

 ### Why PostgreSQL?
 I was introduced to SQLite in the course, and PostgreSQL felt like the natural next step for a full-featured, reliable, and open-source relational database.